Albertchong/Kubernetes-Tutorials/Kubernetes Tutorials 5 - Haproxy and Keepalived installation.md

     }
 }
 ```

+> Replacing the relate field on the BACKUP node just like the MASTER node.

+> `state BACKUP` and `priority 100` on MASTER node.

 Don' start the services yet.
 We will do it after install haproxy.(If you look carefully on the keepalived configuration, you will figure out why.)